dvvvv1/Secure-Programming/Side-Channel Attack Practice/src/README.txt

 ## Instruction END ##

 ## Library command ##
-I have used followling command to select target library.
+I have used the following command to select the target library.

-1. 'ps -aux | grep Firefox' (This command will get the pid of target program)
+1. 'ps -aux | grep Firefox' (This command will get the pid of the target program)

-2. 'cat /proc/<TARGET PID NUMBER HERE>/maps | grep r-x | grep lib' (This command will take the program pid and show all readable and executable file with name lib.
+2. 'cat /proc/<TARGET PID NUMBER HERE>/maps | grep r-x | grep lib' (This command will take the program pid and show all readable and executable files with the name lib.
-3. select possible library from the shown list.
+3. Select a possible library from the shown list.